raven42/dotfiles/.vim/README.md

 This directory sets up and configures vim using various plugins.
 It integrates them all together.

 # Basic usage
 Basic usage and navigation uses the standard vim movement keys and also uses the mouse to move between windows, select text in visual mode, and move the cursor.
 There are also some useful key mappings to move between windows.
+This vim configuration is optimized for 175 character wide screens or more using the DevPanel plugin will yield about 120 characters in the active edit window.

 ### Key Shortcuts
 ```